stoncle/CHQPullToRefresh/README.md

 * CHQRefreshThemePinterest
   * pinterest refreshing style.
 * New Theme coming soon...
   * you can also make your own theme and if you would like to make a pull request to me, I'd appreciate it !
+##Supporting Infinite scrolling Theme so far
+* CHQInfiniteScrollingThemeEllipsis
+  * wavy ellipsis.
+* New Theme coming soon...
+  * you can also make your own theme and if you would like to make a pull request to me, I'd appreciate it !

 ####arrow theme
 ![](https://github.com/stoncle/CHQPullToRefresh/blob/master/CHQPullToRefresh/testImage/arrow.png)